thelastpickle/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 select at most limit-many in any included overlap set, making sure that if an sstable is included in this compaction, all older ones are also included to maintain time order.

-## Selecting the compaction to run
+## Selecting compactions to run

+Because of sharding, UCS can do more compactions in parallel.
+However, it will often not use all available compaction threads.

+The reason for this is that UCS splits the available compaction threads equally among the levels of the compaction hierarchy.
+For example, if there are 16 compaction threads and we have no other work to do but compact the highest level 5, we can only use up to $\lceil 16/6 \rceil = 3$ threads to do compactions on level 5.
+If we permit more, we risk starving the lower levels of resources, which can result in sstables accumulating on level 0 for as long as that compaction takes, which can be a very long time, and breaking our read amplification expectations.

+In theory, with a fixed compaction parameter each level requires an equal amount of processing resources: for tiered compaction, every piece of data that enters the system goes through one compaction for each level, and for leveled - through $f-1$.
+Because of this UCS reserves an equal number of compaction threads for each level, and assign tasks to the remainder of threads randomly.

+Make sure the number of compaction threads is greater than the number of expected levels to ensure compaction runs smoothly.

+## Prioritization of compactions

 Compaction strategies aim to minimize the read amplification of queries, which is defined by the number of sstables that overlap on any given key.
-In order to do this most efficiently in situations where compaction is late, we select a compaction bucket whose overlap is the highest among the possible choices.
-If there are multiple such choices, we choose one uniformly randomly within each level, and between the levels we prefer the lowest level (as this is expected to cover a larger fraction of the token space for the same amount of work).
+In order to do this most efficiently in situations where compaction is late, we prioritize compaction buckets whose overlap is higher.
+If there are multiple choices with the same overlap, we randomize the selection among them.

-Under sustained load, this mechanism prevents the accumulation of sstables on some level that could sometimes happen with legacy strategies (e.g. all resources consumed by L0 and sstables accumulating on L1) and can lead to a steady state where compactions always use more sstables than the assigned threshold and fan factor and maintain a tiered hierarchy based on the lowest overlap they are able to maintain for the load.
+Under sustained load, this mechanism in combination with the above prevents the accumulation of sstables on some level and can lead to a steady state where compactions always use more sstables than the assigned threshold and fan factor and maintain a tiered hierarchy based on the lowest overlap they are able to maintain for the load.

 ## Major compaction